-Hajj is the ‘major’ Islamic pilgrimage that takes place each year.
-This five day pilgrimage to Mecca sees two to three million Muslims take part every year.
+Hajj is the annual ‘major’ pilgrimage that takes place each year in Makkah, Saudia Arabia – the holiest city for Muslims.
+This five day pilgrimage to Makkah sees two to three million Muslims take part every year.

-The purpose of performing Hajj for the pilgrim is to deepen faith and wipe away sins, as well as to demonstrate unity and obedience to Allah.
+The purpose of performing Hajj for the pilgrim is to increase in Iman and Taqwa, gain closeness to Allah (swt) and wipe away sins, as well as to demonstrate unity and obedience to Allah (swt).
 The word Hajj means “to intend a journey”, which references both the physical and inward journey the pilgrim takes.

 Do you have a question relating to Hajj?
 You can find out more information on our Hajj FAQs.

 We have a wonderful selection of Hajj packages to choose from: